 Independent Medical Examinations (IMEs) are neutral medical exams provided in certain workers' compensation cases where medical issues need clarification.
 IMEs can be performed by a single physician or a panel of physicians and specialists.
 IMEs can be requested by any party, or ordered by a workers' compensation judge.

 Interested in becoming an IME provider?
 The WCA approves providers for independent medical examinations (IMEs) through a process.
 The application process is annual and takes place every May.

 Comments on existing IME providers or those under consideration are accepted at the WCA.
 The comment period for 2021 is between June 1 and June 30.

-Find a list of current IME Providers.
+Find a list of current and applicant IME Providers.

 Health Care Provider (HCP) Fee Schedules